Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Background and Related Work

-While a substantial body of knowledge focuses on assessing the robustness and correctness properties of autonomous driving systems \cite{tseZhangHML22}, to the best of our knowledge, only few studies have explored the fairness properties, particularly in the pedestrian detection domain within autonomous driving.
-Pedestrian detection is a crucial process identifies pedestrians within street-level images by providing their predicted locations along with corresponding bounding boxes and confidence scores \cite{Dollr2012PedestrianDA, 7780510}.
-Brandao \cite{Brandao2019AgeAG} discussed fairness in pedestrian detection but focused solely on traditional detection techniques, which are no longer dominant in contemporary practice.
-Wilson et al. \cite{Wilson2019PredictiveII} examined skin tone bias but with limitations to one dataset.
-Similarly, Kogure et al. \cite{Kogure2022AgeSN} only explored age bias with one detection method and a small-scale dataset, lacking a comprehensive analysis.
-To summarise, current fairness research in pedestrian detection of autonomous driving is still in its early stages and faces limitations in terms of diversity in pedestrian detectors, testing datasets, and sensitive attributes considered.
+While a substantial body of knowledge focuses on assessing the robustness and correctness properties of autonomous driving systems~\cite{tseZhangHML22}, to the best of our knowledge, only a few studies have explored the fairness properties, particularly in the pedestrian detection domain within autonomous driving, indicating that this area remains under-explored.

+Pedestrian detection is a crucial process that identifies pedestrians within street-level images by providing their predicted locations along with corresponding bounding boxes and confidence scores ~\cite{Dollr2012PedestrianDA, 7780510}.
+Despite its significance, research on the fairness of pedestrian detection within autonomous driving is limited.
+Brandao~\cite{Brandao2019AgeAG} explored fairness in pedestrian detection, concentrating on classic machine learning-based methods.
+These classic techniques, reliant on manually-defined features, have been eclipsed by deep learning-based pedestrian detection approaches, now prevalent in the autonomous driving domain.
+Wilson et al. ~\cite{Wilson2019PredictiveII} focused on skin tone bias, confined their analysis to a single dataset and two general object detectors.
+Similarly, Kogure et al. ~\cite{Kogure2022AgeSN} explored age bias using a small-scale dataset and a detection method that is no longer state-of-the-art.

+In summary, current fairness studies in pedestrian detection suffer from a lack of variety in the pedestrian detectors evaluated, the datasets used, and the range of sensitive attributes explored.
+Furthermore, no previous work has explored how different environmental characteristics (e.g., brightness, contrast, and weather conditions) affect fairness.

-To address this knowledge gap, our paper presents the a systematic empirical study on group fairness testing in pedestrian detection.
-We conduct experiments using eight popular detection methods and four diverse testing datasets, encompassing different scenarios determined by a variety of factors such as brightness, contrast, and weather conditions.
-Through this comprehensive study, we gain insights into the potential bias and risks associated with using existing pedestrian detectors.
+To address this knowledge gap, our paper presents a comprehensive empirical study on revealing fairness issues in pedestrian detection.
+We conduct experiments using eight popular DL-based detection methods and four diverse testing datasets, encompassing different scenarios determined by a variety of factors such as brightness, contrast, and weather conditions.
+We focus on three widely considered sensitive attributes, i.e., gender, age, and skin tone.
+The scale and diversity of our experiments enable us to provide comprehensive insights into the fairness circumstances of the existing pedestrian detectors.

-\section{EXPERIMENTAL DESIGN}
+\section{Experimental Design}

-In this section, we introduce our research questions and experimental settings.
+This section introduces our research questions and experimental design.